How to Solve Few-Shot Abusive Content Detection Using the Data We Actually Have: Approach

 \subsection{Prompt-Learning}

-Prompt-learning was shown to be effective when only a small training set is available \cite{schick-schutze-2021-exploiting}.
-Instead of using classification heads on top of pre-trained LMs, it relies on the masked language modeling task (MLM) to perform text classification.
+Prompt-learning was shown to be effective when only a small training set is available.
+Instead of using classification heads on top of pre-trained LMs, it aims to solve the task at hand using text generation.
+Depending on the used LM architecture, various techniques exist.
+We rely on encoder-only LMs in our experiments, thus use the method proposed by \citet{schick-schutze-2021-exploiting}, which employs the masked language modeling task (MLM) to perform text classification.
 Using pattern-verbalizer-pairs (PVPs) an input sentence is first transformed using the pattern, e.g., \emph{I'll kill you.} $\rightarrow$ \emph{I'll kill you.
-It was [MASK]}, and the task is to predict the masked token.
-Finally, the verbalizer maps the highest probability token, out of a set of valid tokens, to labels of a given dataset, e.g., \emph{threatening $\rightarrow$ \texttt{threat}} or \emph{neutral $\rightarrow$ \texttt{normal}}.
-During training the model is fine-tuned using the MLM objective.
+It was [MASK]}, and the task is to output the probability distribution over the vocabulary items at the masked position.
+Finally, the verbalizer maps the highest probability token, out of a set of valid tokens (see below), to labels of a given dataset, e.g., \emph{threatening $\rightarrow$ \texttt{threat}} or \emph{neutral $\rightarrow$ \texttt{normal}}.
+During fine-tuning the model is trained to predict the token associated with the correct input label, using the MLM objective.

+In our multi-dataset setup, we define PVPs for all external datasets and the target dataset separately ($PVP_E = \{PVP_{e_i}: i=1..N\}$ and $PVP_t$).
+Having a dedicated pattern and verbalizer for each dataset makes our approach easy to be specialized for each dataset, and at the same time easy to use, since no single verbalizer handling all the labels is required.
+We defined only two different patterns: one for target detection datasets (\texttt{X} $\rightarrow$ \texttt{X} It was targeted at \texttt{{[}MASK{]}}, where \texttt{X} is the input text) and another for the rest (\texttt{X} $\rightarrow$ \texttt{X} It was \texttt{{[}MASK{]}}).
+On the other hand, the used verbalizers are specific for the label set of each dataset, which can be defined easily in general, i.e., we used 1-to-1 token to label mapping in most cases.
+We refer to Table~\ref{tab:datasets} of the Appendix for more details about the exact patterns and verbalizers for each used dataset.